RESOURCES FOR MAKERS

 Straps and tabs need to be strong and securely attached

-Choose fabrics that are durable
+Choose fabrics that are durable or coat them with waterproofing.

-Use adhesive to ensure hardware stays in place
+Use adhesive to ensure hardware stays in place.

-Check to see that zippers work smoothly and adjustable straps adjust
+Check to see that zippers work smoothly and adjustable straps adjust as they should.

 Jewelry